 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

-This itinerary will lead and return to Adelaide, but it can be modified to suit your future travel plans.
+This itinerary will leave from and return to Adelaide, but it can be modified to suit your future travel plans.
 Just join the itinerary at Port Augusta or leave it early at say Marree or further south if you are heading elsewhere.

 Preparing for your Outback Road Trip

-While this road trip will not take you to anywhere REALLY remote, there are still some things that should be carefully considered, especially if you choose to leave the main roads and explore some of the attractions nearby.
+While this road trip will not take you to anywhere REALLY remote, there are still some things that should be carefully considered when venturing into Outback SA, especially if you choose to leave the main roads and explore some of the attractions nearby.

 - make sure you vehicle is in good condition, your spare tyre is pumped up, and water and oil levels are good.
 The last thing you want to deal with is a preventable break-down somewhere remote.
 Having said that, all of the roads I am recommending have at least a little traffic.
 You may be stuck for a few hours, but it would be unlikely for a whole day to go by without traffic.